 No matter how determined I am, it always seems to take about a month to complete an illustration of this size (9 in. x 14 in.).
 In this photo, you can see a mat board frame with a green wire stapled across the middle.
 I use it a a guide throughout the process, so that the size and proportions are correct.
 The wire marks where the gutter (or fold in the center) will be.

 I painted a tiny wooden matryoshka doll that kind of matches a set I made and used as props in my animated film Liberty and Justice.

 As with many components in my bas-relief illustrations, the doll and pots sitting on the shelf are made from purchased wooden parts, which I cut in half with a saw before painting them.
 Instead of gluing them directly onto the background, I glue a small piece of felt to the back of each item and then sew that to the back fabric.
 Glue is so permanent and I want to be flexible up to the end and able to reposition them, if necessary.

 I had fun embellishing a piece of lace for the table cloth and arranging cups and plates made of beads…

 and decorating the felt curtain with diagonal slashes of thread.

 I hope that you enjoyed this tour behind the scenes.
 Previous posts feature other elements of this illustration.
 Part 1 : the larger house, including the roof and stove bed and Part 2 : the inside furnishings.

 To keep up with new posts, subscribe to this blog (top right column on the home page).
+Your contact info will not be sold or shared.
 If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram.